Lenovo: IdeaCentre

-All IdeaCentres are all-in-one machines, combining processor and monitor into a single unit.
+The IdeaCentre is a line of all-in-one machines, combining a processor and monitor into a single unit.
 The desktops were described by HotHardware as being "uniquely designed".
 The first IdeaCentre desktop, the IdeaCentre K210, was announced by Lenovo on 30 June 2008.
 While the IdeaCentre line consists only of desktops, it shares design elements and features with the IdeaPad line.
 One such feature was Veriface facial recognition technology.

 At CES 2011, Lenovo announced the launch of four IdeaCentre desktops: the A320, B520, B320, and C205.
 In the autumn of 2012, the firm introduced the more powerful IdeaCentre A720, with a 27-inch touchscreen display and running Windows 8.
 With a TV tuner and HDMI in, the A720 can also serve as a multimedia hub or home theater PC.

 In 2013, Lenovo added a table computer to the IdeaCentre line.
 The Lenovo IdeaCentre Horizon, introduced at the 2013 Consumer Electronics Show is a 27-inch touchscreen computer designed to lay flat for simultaneous use by multiple people.
 Thanks to its use of Windows 8, the Horizon can also serve as a desktop computer when set upright.